Venezuelan opposition says it has proof its candidate defeated President Maduro in disputed election

 Venezuela Election Residents bang pots and pans to protest the day after the presidential election in Caracas, Venezuela, Monday, July 29, 2024.
 (AP Photo/Cristian Hernandez)

 “We have never been moved by hatred.
-On the contrary, we have always been victims of the powerful,” Maduro said in the nationally televised ceremony.
+On the contrary, we have always been victims of the powerful,” Maduro said in a nationally televised ceremony.
 “An attempt is being made to impose a coup d’état in Venezuela again of a fascist and counterrevolutionary nature.”

 “We already know this movie, and this time, there will be no kind of weakness,” he added, saying that Venezuela’s “law will be respected.”